junxit/us-congress-bills-116/metadata.md

 - 2019-10-23 — Introduced in House
 - 2019-10-23 — Introduced in House
 - 2019-10-23 — Referred to the House Committee on Natural Resources.
+- 2019-11-07 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2020-07-13 — Subcommittee Hearings Held.
+- 2020-09-30 — Committee Consideration and Mark-up Session Held.
+- 2020-09-30 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2020-09-30 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2020-12-15 — Placed on the Union Calendar, Calendar No. 536.
+- 2020-12-15 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-652.
+- 2020-12-15 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-652.